Charge density waves in graphite; towards the magnetic ultra-quantum limit

-We now turn to the nature of the system in the ultra-quantum limit.
+We now turn to the ultra-quantum limit.
 We first note that, for magnetic fields above $\beta'$, the populated levels are $(0,\downarrow)$ (electron-like) and $(-1,\uparrow)$ (hole-like).
 These LLs are still characterized by finite nesting vectors.
-Note that, in the case of only two active levels, the nesting vectors arising from these bands are identical due to the charge balance between electron and hole carriers.
+Note that the nesting vectors arising from these bands are identical due to the charge balance between electron and hole carriers.

-Our calculations, with parameters fixed by the observed field-induced transitions discussed previously, find that both levels become depopulated at 73.5~T, as shown in Fig.~\ref{fig:Figure4}.
-This state was first theoretically identified by \cite{Takada98} in a computation at 200~T. Our predicted numerical value of $B_{\delta'}$, is in remarkable agreement with the measured critical field of 75 T for the reentrant transition of the upper density-wave phase observed by Fauqu\'e \textit{et al.} \cite{Fauque13}.
-We note that both nesting vectors could give rise to an additional lock-in transition just below 70 T, due to their commensuration with a wavelength of $3c_0$.
-The state above 75 T was observed to have metallic out-of-plane conductivity \cite{Fauque13}.
+Our calculations show that both levels become depopulated at 73.5~T (see Fig.~\ref{fig:Figure4}).
+This state was first theoretically identified by \cite{Takada98} in a computation at 200~T. Our predicted numerical value of $B_{\delta'}$ is in remarkable agreement with the measured critical field of 75 T for the reentrant transition of the upper density-wave phase observed in \cite{Fauque13}.
+Furthermore we predict that the nesting vectors of a putative CDW in the $(0,\downarrow)$, $(-1,\uparrow)$ levels gives rise to an additional lock-in transition with a wavelength of $3c_0$ at $68~\mathrm{T}$.
+Observation of this transition would conclusively identify the DW instabilities in this field range as CDWs.

+Our finding that the $(0,\downarrow)$ and $(-1,\uparrow)$ states empty above 75T refutes the proposed energy level scheme to account for the observed metallic conductivity in this field regime, in Ref. \cite{Fauque13}, where it is claimed that the $(0,\downarrow)$ and $(-1,\uparrow)$ states remain occupied.
+In contrast, above 75T we find that the bulk should be fully gapped.